Skip to content

 With Cell Reference

-When a cell reference is made, the formula uses =COLUMN([Referenced Cell]).
+When a cell reference is made, the formula uses =COLUMN(Referenced Cell).
 This will then output the column number of the referenced cell, regardless of where the formula is placed in the sheet.

-For example, if the cell B1 is the referenced cell, "2" will be the output of the formula no matter where it is placed in the sheet.
+For example, if B1 is the referenced cell, then "2" will be the output of the formula, regardless of where the formula is placed in the sheet.

-Note: references do not always have to be specific cells, you can also reference complete columns.
+Note: references do not have to be specific cells, you can also reference complete columns.
 For example, =COLUMN(B:B) would also result in an output of "2".

 Range References

-For example, =COLUMN(A1:J1) will result in the ouput of "1".
+For example, =COLUMN(A1:J1) will result in the output of "1".